Singapore SME Compliance Requirements: Complete 2026 Regulatory Guide

 - Develop and implement data protection policies

-- Obtain consent before collecting personal data (with exceptions)
+- Obtain consent before collecting personal data (with specific exceptions)

-- Allow individuals to access and correct their data
+- Let individuals access and correct their data

 - Protect personal data with reasonable security measures